ShoreSalle/PhaseFieldPet/README.md

  ```bash
 mpiexec -n # ./PhaseFieldPet [options]
 ```
 Unless otherwise overriden explicitily with options, PhaseFieldPet simulates the benchmark case introduced by [Daubner et al., (2023)](https://doi.org/10.1016/j.commatsci.2022.111995), considering a stationary triple junction problem.
-The default model configuration is the usage of dot gradient term (`grad_dot`), the well potential of Toth (`pot_toth`) and a Lagrange multiplier based multiphase-field equation (`pfe_mpfl`).
+The default model configuration is the usage of dot gradient term (`grad_dot`), the well potential of Toth (`pot_toth`) and a Lagrange multiplier based multiphase-field equation (MPFL).
 The default time stepping solver being Adaptive Runge Kutta Implicit-Explicit (`ARKIMEX`) method, where the stiff part of the differential equation is treated implicitly.

 ### 1.3.1 Static Triple Junction Simulation
 - Boundary condition in x direction is pinned.